Make Any Printer AirPrint Compatible

 - Close System Preferences

-Your newly added printer will have full AirPrint support and compatibility now, fire up your iPhone, iPad, or iPod touch with iOS 4.2.1 update and try out AirPrint.
+Your newly added printer will have full AirPrint support and compatibility now, fire up your iPhone, iPad, or iPod touch with iOS and try out AirPrint.
+The primary requirement on the iOS side of things is 4.2.1 or later, which unless you have a very old device is certainly the case.

 Of course many of us also have Windows PC’s on the network, so let’s get AirPrint working on those shared Windows printers too: